 Contact email: email@example.com

-In collaboration with the Western Australian Road Research and Innovation Program (WARRIP), the National Asset Centre of Excellence (NACOE) have been working together to develop a new, user-friendly Sustainability Assessment Tool (SAT) to calculate lifecycle greenhouse gas emissions and lifecycle cost benefits of innovative road pavements designs and rehabilitation treatments.
+In collaboration with the Western Australian Road Research and Innovation Program (WARRIP), the National Asset Centre of Excellence (NACOE) have been working together to develop a new, user-friendly Sustainability Assessment Tool For Pavements (SAT4P) to calculate lifecycle greenhouse gas emissions and lifecycle cost benefits of innovative road pavements designs and rehabilitation treatments.

-The SAT will be used by Main Roads, TMR, and industry partners, to evaluate pavement options in Western Australia and Queensland with a focus on pavement designs or projects that incorporate innovative pavement materials/technologies.
+The SAT4P will be used by Main Roads Western Australia (MRWA), Queensland Department of Transport and Main Roads (TMR), and industry partners, to evaluate pavement options in Western Australia and Queensland with a focus on pavement designs or projects that incorporate innovative pavement materials/technologies.

-The design of the SAT has strategic linkages with Queensland and Western Australian government and departmental policy objectives and targets including:
+Links with Queensland and Western Australian government and departmental policy objectives and targets include: